 By Robin M. Mermans, Esq. of ROAD to RESOLUTION

-ROAD to RESOLUTION is committed to helping you during your divorce journey while keeping mental health and wellness at the forefront.
-To learn more about the benefits of collaborative divorce, reach out to my legal team.
+ROAD to RESOLUTION is committed to helping you during your co-parenting journey and can serve as a resource for co-parenting.
+As a certified mediator and collaborative attorney, I am proud to offer additional services as a co-parenting specialist.
+I can work with you and your parenting partner to create an agreement that works for changing circumstances in your life.
+To learn more about our co-parenting services, reach out to my legal team.
 Our Charlotte-based law firm would be honored to serve you.

 Note: This feature is intended to be informational only and shall not be construed as legal advice.

-Robin M. Mermans is a collaborative attorney and certified mediator.
+Robin M. Mermans is a collaborative attorney, certified mediator, and co-parenting specialist.
 She owns ROAD to RESOLUTION, a divorce mediation and collaborative family law firm, in Charlotte.
-Due to her unique perspective as an attorney, mother, and stepmother, she is an expert in shared parenting solutions and co-parenting guidance.
+With her unique perspective as an attorney, mother, and stepmother, she is an expert in shared parenting solutions and co-parenting guidance.
 She is committed to using her personal story and passion to help her clients save time and money, while avoiding unnecessary emotional turmoil during their divorce journey and on their road to resolution.